melissabreynolds/personalsite/cv.md

 For a complete list of my publications, including public-facing scholarship, visit the <a href="{{ site.baseurl }}/publications">publications</a> page.

 ### Book Manuscript
-_How To Make an Information Revolution: Reading Medicine and Science in England, 1400–1600_ (in preparation)
+_How To: Reading Medicine and Science in England, 1400–1600_ (in preparation)

 ### Peer-Reviewed Articles
 “The ‘Sururgia’ of Nicholas Neesbett: Writing Medical Authority in Later Medieval England,” forthcoming in _Social History of Medicine_.